Skip to content

 Unused dependencies

-The most common causes for unused and unlisted dependencies include:
+The most common causes for unused dependencies include:

-Use --dependencies to filter the report and focus on dependency related issues:
+Use --dependencies to filter the report and focus only on issues related to dependencies:

 Terminal window